 OpenWeb, with Jigsaw’s Perspective API, releases data demonstrating the ability of technology to positively affect the quality of online conversations.
-The study involved nearly half a million comments and 50k users across sites including AOL, Salon, Newsweek, RT, and Sky Sports.
+These nudge theory examples study involved nearly half a million comments and 50k users across sites including AOL, Salon, Newsweek, RT, and Sky Sports.

 As a company on a mission to elevate conversations online, we want to inspire an open exchange of ideas across the web — with less hostility and toxicity.
 We do this by building innovative conversation technologies and designing experiences that bring people together.
 We believe (most) people are inherently good — they understand right from wrong.
 With the right encouragement, we can not only inform individual user behavior but also impact overall community health in a positive way.